Mark Milley: Additional actions

+Biden administration

+Upon the inauguration of Joe Biden as president in January 2021, Milley was invited to remain in his position of Chairman of the Joint Chiefs of Staff and accepted the offer.
+He ceremonially relinquished office as chairman to General Charles Q. Brown Jr. on 29 September 2023, and his term officially ended on 30 September.

 In June 2021, a report from an Associated Press investigation found that at least 1,900 U.S. military firearms were recorded as lost or stolen in the last 10 years, most of them by the U.S. Army.
 Some of them were later used in violent crimes; in one case, stolen automatic rifles were sold to a California street gang.
 Reports say that when Milley learned of the scandal, he was shocked, and stated he would consider a more systematic fix on how the military keeps track of its firearms.
 However, some claim that Milley actually downplayed the report of 1,900 lost or stolen military firearms.

 In November 2022, Milley urged Russia and Ukraine to find a "political solution" to the Russo-Ukrainian War, saying that the war in Ukraine is unwinnable by purely military means.
 In February 2023, Milley said that Russia had lost "strategically, operationally and tactically" and that it was "paying an enormous price on the battlefield" in Ukraine.

-Racial issues

-On June 1, 2020, during the protests in Washington, D.C. following the murder of George Floyd, Milley, in combat uniform, walked with the president from the White House across Lafayette Square to St. John's Episcopal Church about half an hour after federal officers and police had used tear gas and other riot control tactics to disperse protestors, drawing sharp criticism from former military officers and others.
-According to Peril, Milley attended the walk in combat fatigues as he had been summoned away at short notice from a planned visit to an FBI operations center, and immediately departed once he and Esper realized the political implications of the walk, saying that he felt "sick" and was "fucking done with this shit" to Esper.
-As a result, Milley was not present for Trump's photo op at St. John's Church.

-The House Armed Services Committee subsequently requested that Esper and Milley testify before the committee about the military's role in the George Floyd protests which they did on July 9.
-Milley reportedly considered resigning over the incident but chose instead to address it in a video recorded as his commencement address at the National Defense University on June 11, saying that he should not have been at the event because his presence created a perception of military involvement in domestic politics.